polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 This will start a TFJob with 1 replica of type chief and 2 workers.

-### Scaling with Hyperparameters tuning
+## Scaling with Hyperparameter tuning

-Let's run another polyaxonfile `polyaxonfile_hyperparams.yaml`, which contains a hyperparameters tuning definition, this is the content of the file:
+Let's run another polyaxonfile `polyaxonfile_hyperparams.yaml`, which contains a hyperparameter tuning definition, this is the content of the file:

 ```yaml
 version: 1.1